-Our operating subsidiaries are parties to a senior secured credit agreement, dated as of October 21, 2004, as amended, with a syndicate of lenders for which JP Morgan Chase Bank, N.A., acts as administrative agent.
-Set forth below is a summary of the subsidiary credit facility, as in effect on the date of this prospectus.
+Our operating subsidiaries are parties to an amended and restated senior secured credit agreement, dated as of August 20, 2012, with a syndicate of lenders for which JP Morgan Chase Bank, N.A., acts as administrative agent.
+Set forth below is a summary of the credit facility, as in effect on the date of this prospectus.

-The subsidiary credit facility consists of two term loans and a revolving credit facility.
-Term Loan C had \$615.9 million outstanding on March 31, 2012 and matures on January 31, 2015.
-Originally in the principal amount of \$650.0 million, it has been subject to quarterly reductions of 0.25% since March 31, 2007, and at final maturity 92% of the original principal amount will become due.
-Term Loan E had \$245.6 million outstanding on March 31, 2012 and matures on October 23, 2017.
-Originally in the principal amount of \$250.0 million, it has been subject to quarterly reductions of 0.25% since September 30, 2010, and at final maturity 92.75% of the original principal amount will become due.
-Interest on the Term Loan C is payable at a floating rate equal to either LIBOR plus a margin of 1.50% or 1.75%, or the Prime Rate plus a margin of 0.50% or 0.75%.
-Interest on the Term Loan E is payable at a floating rate equal to either LIBOR plus a margin of 3.00%, or the Prime Rate plus a margin of 2.00%.
-Through April 2014, Term Loan E is subject to a minimum LIBOR of 1.50%, and a minimum Prime Rate of 2.50%.
+The credit facility consists of three term loans and a revolving credit facility.
+Term Loan D had \$752 million outstanding on December 31, 2012 and matures on January 31, 2015.
+Originally in the principal amount of \$800 million, it has been subject to quarterly reductions of 0.25% since March 31, 2007, and at final maturity 92% of the original principal amount will become due.
+Term Loan F had \$585 million outstanding on December 31, 2012 and matures on October 23, 2017.
+Originally in the principal amount of \$600 million, it has been subject to quarterly reductions of 0.25% since September 30, 2010, and at final maturity 92.75% of the original principal amount will become due.
+Term Loan G had \$199.5 million outstanding on December 31, 2012 and matures on January 20, 2020.
+Originally in the principal amount of \$200 million, it will be subject to quarterly reductions of 0.25% beginning December 31, 2012, and at final maturity 92.75% of the original principal amount will become due.
+Interest on Term Loan D is payable at either the Eurodollar rate plus a floating percentage ranging from 1.50% to 1.75% or the Prime Rate plus a margin of 0.50% to 0.75%.
+Interest on Term Loan F is payable at a floating rate equal to either the LIBOR plus a margin of 3.00% or the Prime Rate plus a margin of 2.00%.
+Through April 2014, Term Loan F is subject to minimum LIBOR of 1.50%, and a minimum Prime Rate of 2.50%.
+Interest on Term Loan G is payable at a rate of LIBOR plus a margin of 3.00%, with a LIBOR floor of 1.00%, or, at our option, at the Prime Rate plus a margin of 2.00% (subject to a minimum Prime Rate of 2.00%).

-The revolving credit facility provides for aggregate revolving credit commitments of \$225.2 million which expire on December 31, 2014, subject to earlier termination on June 30, 2014 if Term Loan C has not been repaid or refinanced prior to such date.
-Principal amounts borrowed under the revolving credit facility are not subject to scheduled reductions prior to the maturity date.
-As of December 31, 2011, on a pro forma basis after giving effect to the Refinancing Transactions, our operating subsidiaries would have had the ability to borrow up to an additional \$91.8 million in principal amount under the revolving credit facility in compliance with the covenants under our debt arrangements.
+The revolving credit facility provides for aggregate revolving credit commitments of \$216 million which expire on December 31, 2016, subject to earlier termination on July 31, 2014 if Term Loan D has not been repaid or refinanced prior to such date.
+Principal amounts borrowed under the revolving credit facility are not subject to scheduled reductions prior to the maturity date of December 31, 2016.
+As of December 31, 2012, our operating subsidiaries had the ability to borrow an additional \$82.9 million in principal amount thereunder in compliance with the covenants under our debt arrangements.
 Interest on outstanding revolver balances is payable at a floating rate equal to either LIBOR plus a margin ranging from 2.25% to 3.00%, or the Prime Rate plus a margin ranging from 1.25% to 2.00%.
-Commitment fees on the unused portion of the available revolving credit commitments are payable at a rate of 0.75%.
+Commitment fees on the unused portion of the available revolving credit commitments are payable at a rate ranging from 0.50% to 0.63%.